-Mr. Friedman focuses his practice on various complex commercial matters, including securities, bankruptcy, consumer, and life insurance class actions.
+Mr. Friedman focuses his practice on various complex commercial matters, including securities, qui tam, SEC whistleblower, bankruptcy, consumer, and life insurance class actions.

 Mr. Friedman has recovered billions of dollars on behalf of injured plaintiffs, including as lead counsel in numerous "vanishing premium" and "churning" life insurance sales practice class actions (including cases against Prudential and Metropolitan Life).

 In 2009, after eight years of arduous litigation, Mr. Friedman recovered $750 million for shareholders in Carlson v.
 Xerox, one of the 10 largest securities class-action settlements in U.S. history.
 Judge Thompson noted the complexity of the international accounting case and complimented Milberg’s legal work, saying, “The class received high-quality legal representation and obtained a very large settlement in the face of vigorous opposition by highly experienced and skilled defense counsel."

 In 2002, Mr. Friedman acted as lead counsel on behalf of various asbestos committees in the W.R.
 Grace bankruptcy and successfully recovered approximately $1 billion through a fraudulent conveyance litigation that settled on the eve of trial.